 Wiki puts it into some sort of perspective… “Mclean is an unincorporated community in Fairfax County in Northern Virginia.
 McLean is home to many diplomats, military, members of Congress, and high-ranking government officials partially due to its proximity to Washington, D.C., The Pentagon and the Central Intelligence Agency.
 It is the location of Hickory Hill, the former home of Ethel Kennedy, the widow of Robert F. Kennedy”.

 So, back to reality.
 They lived there for two years.
 Mum worked evening shift at a biscuit factory.
 They took in a lodger to help pay the bills.
 People had to stand on their own two feet, in the 1950s, no constant whining about inequalities and unfairness in society.
 No Universal Credit and no free school meals.
 Mum and Dad couldn’t afford tattoos and takeaways paid for by the State/Taxpayer.

 It was a very basic two bedroom terraced house with a front door that opened directly onto the street and with a small garden and back yard at the rear and typical of any Midlands artisan house of that period.

-The house today is now well over a hundred years old but still has some of the original decorative features over the doors and windows, but the doors and windows are plastic and there is a refuse bin outside the front door.
+The house today is now well over a hundred years old but still has some of the original decorative features over the doors and windows, but the doors and windows are plastic, there is a satellite television dish and there is a refuse bin outside the front door.

 Naturally I have no real memories of living in this house and we had gone by the time that I was two years old.
 Dad had been promoted at work, he was working in the Education Department, he had an increase in salary and they aspired to move up a notch or two on the property ladder.